RandomLegoBrick/visualdim/README.md

 Rough pipeline:

 Image from microscope -> scale calibration using some sort of printed pattern -> compensation for distortion -> canny edge detection -> vertex data -> regression for primative shapes -> dimensional data

-This is just a vibe coded test, never actually used ai to program things so this is new lol